apache/activemq-artemis/docs/user-manual/en/amqp-broker-connections.md

   **Note:**
   - Address exclusion will always take precedence over address inclusion.
   - Address matching on mirror elements is prefix-based and does not support wild-card matching.
 * `sync`: By default is false.
-If set it to true any client blocking operation will be held until the mirror as confirmed receiving the operation.
+If set it to true any client blocking operation will be held until the mirror has confirmed receiving the operation.
   * Notice that a disconnected node would hold all operations from the client.
 If you set sync=true you must reconnect a mirror before performing any operations.

 An example of a mirror configuration is shown below: